 It is also questionable whether Solana will outperform other competitors such as Ethereum 2.0 and Polkadot.
 Although it prides itself in not using layer 2 blockchains like they do, the fact of the matter is that average user of a decentralized application is not going to care what the underlying infrastructure looks like as long as it works well.
 This sort of narrowminded ethos could be Solana’s undoing if it is not careful.

-All in all, Solana is a very promising project and heavyweights like FTX’s savant CEO Sam Bankman-Fried wholeheartedly believe this to be self-evident.
+All in all, Solana is a very promising project with many heavyweights backing and placing their faith in the network.
 First, the team is rock solid and forward thinking.
 Second, even though Solana is still in beta, it is proving to be more than a slick interface with over 3.5 billion transactions confirmed so far.
 Third, the company has a humble beginning – it was not propped up by hundreds of millions of dollars of venture capital investors who want to turn a quick profit.
 Taken together, these facts point to one thing: results.

 Featured Image via Shutterstock